Step-by-step guide on how to file for a divorce in England & Wales

 amicable online divorce service

-Many people find managing the divorce process themselves tricky and stressful - amicable offer various online services that manage your divorce for you from start to finish.
+Many people find managing the divorce process themselves tricky and stressful. amicable offer various online services that manage your divorce for you from start to finish.
 We sort out the legal bits so that you can focus on what really matters to you.

-Divorce lawyer / solicitor
+Divorce lawyer

-If you feel you need the protection of a lawyer or solicitor then this option is always available to you.
 This route is necessary if there are any danger signs or the potential for international jurisdiction.

-If your divorce is amicable with no complications, there are definitely cheaper options available.
 You don’t need a solicitor to have an expert manage your divorce for you.

-To be married / in a civil partnership for at least one year.
+To be married/in a civil partnership for at least one year.

-An original/ certified copy of your marriage certificate, in English.
+An original/certified copy of your marriage certificate, in English.

 To decide whether you're applying together in a joint application, or alone as a sole applicant.

-Click here for advice on getting a new copy or translated copy of your marriage certificate.
+Click here for advice on getting a new copy or a translated copy of your marriage certificate.
 (If you've lost it, a new one can be ordered from the registrar where you married or from the government website.
 If your marriage certificate is not written in English, you must get it translated and notarised.)

 Have £612 ready to pay the government court fees.
-You can also check if you / your ex is entitled to a discount on the court fees here.
+You can also check if you/your ex is entitled to a discount on the court fees here.

 Step one: Complete the divorce application

-Step two: The acknowledgement of service
+Step two: The acknowledgment of service

-If they don’t or you don’t hear anything from the court you should ring the court helpline on 0300 303 0642.
+If they don’t or you don’t hear anything from the court, you should ring the court helpline on 0300 303 0642.
 You may need to serve papers to ensure your ex receives them.

 Step three: Apply for your decree nisi (D84)

+Apply for your conditional order.
 There is a mandatory reflection period built into the divorce process.
 You must wait 20 weeks after your UK divorce application has been issued by the court before you can proceed to the next stage.
+You can apply for your conditional order if:

+If you’ve applied for a divorce via paper, you can download and print off the relevant forms from the government website.
+If you are using the government's online system – you will be asked to fill out the conditional order application online.
 This is when a judge will review your application and confirm you are entitled to get a divorce.
 If the judge agrees the relationship has broken down and is past the point of repair, you will both receive a ‘conditional order pronouncement date’.
 And after that, a conditional order certificate confirming you are entitled to a divorce.

 It’s important to ensure your application does not have errors, as this will cause delays.